Robin Quivers

-Robin Ophelia Quivers (born August 8, 1952) is an American radio personality, author, and actress, best known for being the long-running co-host of The Howard Stern Show.
+Robin Quivers (born August 8, 1952) is an American radio personality best known for being the long-running co-host of The Howard Stern Show.

 Early life

-Quivers was born on August 8, 1952, in Baltimore, Maryland, to Lula Louise Quivers, a homemaker and housekeeper, and Charles Quivers Sr., a steelworker at Bethlehem Steel.
-She has an older brother, Charles Jr., and two adopted brothers, Harry and Howard.
-Both parents were educated only to the seventh grade.
+Quivers was born on August 8, 1952, in Baltimore, Maryland.
+Her parents were educated only to the seventh grade.
 In her 1995 autobiography, Quivers revealed that she was molested by her father at a young age.
 At seventeen, Quivers enrolled at a pre-nursing program at Maryland General Hospital.
 She graduated from Western High School in 1970 and then began to study at the University of Maryland, Baltimore.

 Career

 Military

-In 1974, Quivers graduated from the University of Maryland School of Nursing.
+In 1974, Quivers graduated from the University of Maryland, Baltimore.
 Her first position was at the Maryland Shock Trauma facility of the Maryland Institute for Emergency Medical Services System, where she described her role as that of "a shock-trauma, intensive care kind of nurse, so I saw unpleasantness all the time".
 Knowing she could use her degree, Quivers joined the United States Air Force in July 1975, where she was commissioned as a second lieutenant.
 She entered active duty at Sheppard Air Force Base in Texas on January 11, 1976.
 After six months of service, Quivers was promoted to first lieutenant.
 By June 1978, she had acquired the rank of captain.